psychonic/dodhooks/README.md

 # dodhooks
 SourceMod extension with Detours &amp; Natives for Day of Defeat: Source

-Original written and maintained by "Andersso".
+Original written and maintained by Joakim Andersson "Andersso".